asuraxo/Burgers/README.md

     Select to sign in as Clerk / User

+Clerk functions:

-Clerk functions: Add / Edit / Delete meals
+    Add / Edit / Delete meals

+User functions:

+    Purchase of meals

-User functions: Purchase of meals, receipt will be send to user's email automatically
+    receipt will be send to user's email automatically